Medial Tibial Stress Syndrome (Shin Splints) - NAT Treatment Plan

-Part of the NAT "Handbook" series, the Medial Tibial Stress Syndrome Handbook is designed for the self helper or therapist who wishes to learn how to treat Medial Tibial Stress Syndrome.
-It provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.
+The NAT Medial Tibial Stress Syndrome Treatment Plan is designed for the self helper or therapist who wishes to address a diagnosed form of Medial Tibial Stress Syndrome or Medial Tibial Stress Syndrome type pain.
+The plan provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.

 What is included?

 - Treatment program (Ischemic compression techniques, deep stroking massage, muscle energy techniques, taping, stretching and strengthening exercises)

 Medial tibial stress syndrome (MTSS) commonly referred to as “shin splints”, is a condition that causes pain on the inside of the shin (the front part of the leg between the knee and ankle).
 It is an inflammation of the muscles, tendons, and bone tissue around your tibia.